Saudi-led coalition says it's behind military buildup on Red Sea island | Law-Order

 Saudi-led coalition says it's behind military buildup on Red Sea island

-The Saudi-led military coalition engaged in Yemen said on Wednesday it had established a presence on a strategic island at the entrance to the Red Sea to counter perceived threats to maritime trade from the Iran-aligned Houthi movement.
-The statement was issued in response to an Associated Press report citing Yemeni officials saying the United Arab Emirates was behind an airbase that has emerged on Perim Island, also known as Mayun, in the vital Bab al-Mandab strait.
+The Saudi-led military coalition engaged in Yemen said on Thursday it had established a presence on a strategic island at the entrance to the Red Sea to counter perceived threats to maritime trade from the Iran-aligned Houthi movement.
+The statement was issued in response to an Associated Press report citing Yemeni officials saying the United Arab Emirates was behind an air base that has emerged on Perim Island, also known as Mayun, in the vital Bab al-Mandab strait.

+The Saudi-led military coalition engaged in Yemen said on Thursday it had established a presence on a strategic island at the entrance to the Red Sea to counter perceived threats to maritime trade from the Iran-aligned Houthi movement.

+The statement was issued in response to an Associated Press report citing Yemeni officials saying the United Arab Emirates was behind an air base that has emerged on Perim Island, also known as Mayun, in the vital Bab al-Mandab strait.
+The AP said it obtained satellite images showing a 1.85 km runway on Perim along with three hangars. https://apnews.com/article/mysterious-air-base-volcanic-island-yemen-c8cb2018c07bb5b63e1a43ff706b007b

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)